 She hesitated in saying anything for some time.
 Then she asked, “When is the meeting with the Lord of Dreams?”

 “I’ve arranged it for tomorrow evening.
 You have more than enough training to do this well.
 I believe in you,” he said.

 That night, while Uvar was sleeping, Azara thought of what Kintoren said.
 If she didn’t bring the sheet music to him, he would doubtlessly focus all of his efforts on obtaining it once rumours spread of her performance.
 She wondered what Kintoren would do with such a magical song.
 Then she wondered how far these political games were going to go on for with Uvar, the Lord of Dreams and King Orin II himself.
 She didn’t want any of it.

-Would there be any point where Uvar will discard her after her role was completed?
+Or maybe Uvar will simply discard her after her role was completed?
 Is she replaceable?
 Courtly game of such stakes rarely end well for the expendable pieces.
 These thoughts flowed through her head that night while she tossed and turned in her bed at Uvar’s house.
 Such a simple idea, a song that makes people fall uncontrollably in love with the singer.
 How far was Uvar willing to take this?

 There was enough moonlight that she could read the Song without using the candle, and she set it down on the desk.
 It was a beautiful song, even without magic.
 Anyone who had been to the north would feel a sense of nostalgia, a sense of pride, or a sense of longing.
 The song seemed to touch the spirit of the listener, whoever it may be.